Transaction Finality

 Probabilistic finality:

-Block Generation: Miners compete mining blocks.
-Random process.
+Block Generation: Miners compete to mine blocks.
+This is a random process.

-Chain Extension: New blocks added every ~10 minutes.
+Chain Extension: New blocks are added approximately every 10 minutes.

-Reorg Probability: After N blocks, probability reorg decreases exponentially.
+Reorg Probability: After N blocks, the probability of a reorganization decreases exponentially.

-6-Block Rule: After 6 blocks (~1 hour), reversal extremely expensive.
-Cost of redoing 6 blocks of work.
+6-Block Rule: After 6 blocks, reversal becomes extremely expensive due to the cost of redoing 6 blocks of work.

-Not Absolute: Theoretically possible to reorg even after many blocks (but extremely expensive).
+Not Absolute: It is theoretically possible to reorganize even after many blocks, but it is extremely expensive.

 Bitcoin uses probabilistic finality.